Available Practitioners

 Some of my favorite resources include:

-Christ for the Nations Institute – AA in Practical Theology (2008)
+Associate of Arts in Practical Theology, Christ for the Nations Institute (2008)

 Internship at Vancouver BC Stream Ministries – Certificate of Completion (2010)